ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

 [INFO]: Waiting 20 seconds to apply delegate transactions
 [INFO]: All transactions have been sent!
 Total delegates: 120
 ```

-Which actually sent a transaction to a random address which registered itself as a delegate subsequently.
+Which sent a transaction to a random address which registered itself as a delegate subsequently.

 The new delegate's credentials are saved in `./test-wallets`.